amybuck/opx-tools/README.md

-#opx-tools

-##Description
+# opx-tools

-The opx-tools repo hosts tools that will be used in OPX Package Management.
+This repository hosts tools that will be used in OPX Base package management.

-(c) Dell 2016
+© 2017 Dell EMC